 Anonymised Data of Opinions

-Read this fantastic overview and discussion exploring the experiences of refugee women who have arrived in the UK through Community Sponsorship.
+Read this fantastic overview and discussion exploring the experiences of refugee women and men who have arrived in the UK through Community Sponsorship.

 The experience of resettlement through Community Sponsorship: learning from refugee women